Please take a moment to familiarize yourself with our recommendations on what to bring with you on your safari trip to Tanzania.

 - You will need to upload a scanned passport photo, a copy of the photo page of your passport, and a PDF copy of your onward flight ticket.

-- You will want to apply for a Multiple Entry Visa, for Leisure & Holiday.
-Port of entry and departure will usually be Kilimanjaro International Airport (KIA).
+- You will want to apply for a Multiple Entry Visa, for Leisure & Holiday (for U.S. citizens — single entry for non-U.S. citizens).
+Port of entry and departure will usually be Kilimanjaro International Airport (JRO).

-- The ‘Travel Information’ part of the form will be as follows: Host: Company/Organization; Full Name: Joshua Lovuto; Mobile Number: +255 7842 2546; E-mail: email@example.com; Company Name: Pamoja Safaris Ltd.; Relationship: Company Owner; Physical Address: P.O.
+- The ‘Travel Information’ part of the form will be as follows: Host: Company/Organization; Full Name: Joshua Lovuto; Mobile Number: (select Tanzania from the country drop down list, +255) 784292546; E-mail: email@example.com; Company Name: Pamoja Safaris Ltd.; Relationship: Company Owner; Physical Address: P.O.
 Box 14727, Ilboru Unsurveyed Area, Arusha; Where Staying: Hotel; Physical Address: Ilboru Safari Lodge, P.O.
 Box 10124, Arusha.

 If arriving into Arusha from an international destination, the airport you’ll be flying into will be Kilimanjaro International Airport (JRO).
 (Tip: bring a pen with you on the flight so that you can fill out the immigration form and have it ready when you land at the airport.)